nhsconnect/gpconnect-messaging/index.md

 Two main audiences will be interested in this specification:

 1. Message senders: NHS organisations seeking to send messages
-2. Message receivers: NHS organisations seeding to receive and process messages
+2. Message receivers: GP practices seeking to receive and process messages

 This specification is primarily aimed at message senders.
 Where information is aimed at message receivers only, this is made clear.